 Apple now offers its spreadsheet program to anyone that has an iCloud account.
-You can access the spreadsheets from most browsers which effectively opens up the program to Windows users.
+You can access it from most browsers which effectively opens up the program to Windows users.
 You do not get the same functionality that you would from iWork for Mac, but you can access the same files and perform the most common tasks.

 Apple’s Numbers spreadsheet has a sharing option that allows you to invite others to collaborate with you on a spreadsheet.
 You can give them the ability to view or edit the spreadsheet and you can decide the level of privacy to afford it.

 You can find this option by clicking on the sharing icon shown in the image above (the arrow inside the square).
 However, tread carefully, as this can leave your file open to viewing by others as will be explained in this article.
 At the time of the writing of this article, the sharing feature is only for the entire spreadsheet.
 There are no options to specify sharing and editing permissions on a specific cell, range, or worksheet.
-If you want to share only a portion of the spreadsheet, you will have to use another spreadsheet options such as Google’s Sheets which has more granular security features.
+If you want to share only a portion of the spreadsheet, you will have to use another spreadsheet option such as Google’s Sheets which has more granular security features.

 Once you choose to share the spreadsheet, you are presented with a few different options for how to share it.
 This is where things get a little fuzzy.
 If you are new to the concept of sharing documents over the web, it is important that you understand what is happening here.